 At the time of purchase, the vineyard was leased out and a redevelopment plan was put in place with the goal of transforming the vineyard into one that was modern and ultra-premium.
 Hall Wines of Napa is currently executing that plan for their WALT label and stewarding the vineyard into its new phase.

 With careful consideration and planning, buying a vineyard is an excellent long-term investment.
 Finding the right vineyard for sale requires extensive research and expertise.
 Owning vineyards or wineries requires substantial investment up-front as well as a hearty budget dedicated to ongoing operations.
-However, with solid management a vineyard will see positive annual crop returns in addition to appreciation over time.
+However, with solid management, a well chosen California land will see positive annual crop returns in addition to appreciation over time.
 Click here for important tips to consider before buying a vineyard in California.

-Of course, making sure that your vineyard’s management plan is effective is the key to your vineyard’s success.
-Your management strategy should align with the goals for your vineyard, meaning that if you intend to make wine, make sure you have an efficient production strategy and marketing campaign in place.
+Of course, having an effective management plan in place is the key to your vineyard’s success.
+Your management strategy should align with the goals for your property, meaning that if you intend to make wine, make sure you have an efficient production strategy and marketing campaign in place.

 Owning a vineyard is undeniably an incredible way to diversify your investment portfolio.
 However, it’s so much more than that, too.
-For wine lovers, retirees, and families alike, owning a vineyard provides a place to get away from the hustle and bustle of everyday life and relax while enjoying life on the farm, surrounded by gorgeous, lush views and sprawling mountains.
+For wine lovers, retirees, and families alike, owning agricultural, California land provides a place to get away from the hustle and bustle of everyday life and relax while enjoying life on the farm, surrounded by gorgeous, lush views and sprawling mountains.
 If you’re ready to make the investment of a lifetime, let Cru Land Company be your guide.
 We can’t wait to help you find the right winery or vineyard for sale, and make it yours.